14 Best vocabulary apps to improve your communication skills

 Spaced repetition and the use of flashcards is a proven method for helping people to remember facts, figures, the meaning of words, poems and quotations, to name just a few.

-This method entails using flashcards to teach you new words or facts and then test your retention the next day.
-If you forgot the meaning of a vocabulary word, the solution is presented again and you will be tested repeatedly until you have clearly mastered the learning material.
+This method entails using flashcards to teach you unfamiliar words or facts and then test your retention the next day.
+If you forget the meaning of a vocabulary word, the solution is presented again and you will be tested repeatedly until you have mastered the learning material.

 Anki is media-rich, using video, audio and images to help you remember.
 Download it free of charge for use on every platform.
 It is suitable for users of every age.